reindeer11/VenvProject_fasterbuild/README-EN.md

 ## How It Works

-Reindeer leverages the ultra-fast [uv](https://github.com/astral-sh/uv) tool to create virtual environments and manage packages.
+Reindeer - Python Virtual Environment Manager leverages the ultra-fast [uv](https://github.com/astral-sh/uv) tool to create virtual environments and manage packages, achieving rapid project startup through a series of environment configuration commands.
 The generated batch files allow consistent activation of environments and execution of scripts.

 All operations are performed within the predefined Python environment, ensuring the correct Python version and dependencies are used.